A TYPICAL DAY AT

 JACK BARBER RACING

-I get to the yard for 6.15 am where the first job is to check the horses with the head girl- Jackie Smith.
-Jackie feeds at 06.00 am meaning the horses have a good chance to digest their food before exercise.
+I get to the yard for 5.30 am where I check the horses and feed.
+This gives the horses plenty of time to digest their food before exercise.
 Then it’s time for a cup of coffee and I organize the lots board and the training routine for the horses.
 This allows me to tailor the work according to the needs of each individual horse.
 Variety is important to keep the horses interested in their daily work and I plan a schedule for each horse with this objective in mind.

 The rest of the team start at 7 am when they muck out their horses (generally 4 each) and first lot pulls out at 7.45 am.
 After legging up and giving instructions, I drive to the top of the gallops to watch the horses work.
 On many occasions, I am accompanied by my owners which I enjoy.
 As an owner, there’s nothing better than seeing things with your own eyes and this also gives me a chance to discuss race planning.

 Horses are paired to work together according to their ability.
 When the horses are working on the gallops I observe the pace that the horse travels up the gallop, listening to their breathing as they go by and then when they have completed their work I ask each rider for their feedback on the horse’s performance.